koushikbardhan2000/compbiosysnbu/README.md

 ## ⚙️ Deployment with `deploy_html.sh`

 To simplify deployments from the Git repository to the live server root (`/var/www/`), a script named `deploy_html.sh` is provided.
+Make sure to use `rsync` all the live contents to the editable folder `~/compbiosysnbu-1` with the following command:

 ### 📂 Folder Structure